Last updated on February 11th, 2020 at 04:00 pm

 It has the capabilities to import several image formats: JPEG, 8/16-bit TIFF, PNG, FITS or any RAW photo.
-It can also import OpenEXR (*.exr), Radiance RGBE (*.hdr) and 96-bit floating point TIFF HDR images that were created with other HDR software.
+And also import OpenEXR (*.exr), Radiance RGBE (*.hdr) and 96-bit floating-point TIFF HDR images which are edited with other HDR software.

-It also gives users the option of processing a single image (a featured called LDR or Low Dynamic Range enhancement).
+There is also an option of processing a single image (a featured called LDR or Low Dynamic Range enhancement).

 After taking your set of images, load the HDR photo sequence by dropping your files on the easyHDR program icon, on the easyHDR workplace or by clicking the “New” button to open File import dialogue and select the images.
 You can also use easyHDR as an external editor in other photo processing software or as a plug-in for Lightroom.

 Keep in mind that instead of processing the HDR sequence, you can also load just a single photo for “LDR enhancement”(best results are achieved if RAW (or 48-bit TIFF) image is processed).